liqotech/liqo/docs/index.md

 {fa}`cogs;1.5rem` Usage
 ^^^

-Do you want to make a step further and discover all Liqo configuration options?
+Do you want to make a step further and discover all the Liqo configuration options?
 These guides get you covered!
-Discover how to **establish and configure a peering** between two clusters, as well as how to enable and customize **namespace offloading**.
+Find out how to **establish and configure a peering** between two clusters, as well as how to enable and customize **namespace offloading**.
 Explore the details about which and how native resources are **reflected** to remote clusters, and learn more about the support for **stateful applications**.

 +++